dmavrides/dmavrides.github.io/_pages/recs.md

 * Terry Tao's blog - <a href="https://terrytao.wordpress.com/about/anonymity-and-the-internet/">Anonymity and the internet</a>
 * Nate Soares' writings - <a href="https://www.lesswrong.com/s/pFatcKW3JJhTSxqAF">Replacing Guilt</a>
 * Nick Bostrom's writings - <a href="https://nickbostrom.com/fable/dragon">The Fable of the Dragon-Tyrant</a>

+### Comics
+* XKCD - Surprising if you haven't heard of XKCD.
+Oft-vaguely-science-related comics.
+Also neat observations about the world, for example <a href="https://xkcd.com/1053/">"The Lucky 10000"</a>.
+* The Oatmeal - Okay fine, I really just like <a href="https://theoatmeal.com/comics/running">this mini-series on running.</a>

 ## Games
 ### Video Games